 Ps.
 At the end of the post is a link to get a FREE Printable with Mini Christmas Cards Kids Can Color and share.

-Why Is It Hard to Pre for Christmas With Kids?
+Why Is It Hard to Prep for Christmas Stress With Kids?

 Can we all be super honest and admit that Christmas is wonderful but stressful and busy?
 Add small kids to that combination and it’s tough to keep your head on straight.